MrApplejuice/wp-autologin-links/readme.txt

 == Changelog ==

-= 1.01 =
-* First published version

-= 1.02 =
-* Fixed directory name to match conventions on wordpress.org

-= 1.03 =
-* Quick-fix was too quick, more inline directory strings changes were necessary

-= 1.04 =
-* Minor update of a line checking on invalid userid
-* Major review checking if the code still is working with the newest version of Wordpress which is should.
-I cannot find any vulnerabilities that are related to this plugin except for the ones mentioned in the module description.

-= 1.05 =
-* New UI for administrators to generate autologin links for arbitrary pages
-* Added screenshots
-* Updated i10n files, however...
-* TODO: ...i10n seems to be broken at the moment (.mo file is ignored)

-= 1.06 =
-* Fixed long standing bug, not allowing one to update their profile page when an autologin link was set for the user.

-= 1.07 =
-* Fixed HTTP/HTTPS protocol redirection.
-Special thanks at user @quiquoqua for noting.
-* Updated website details.

 = 1.08 =
 * Added integration test suite
 * Fix popup dialog for generating links with modern styles